NeilSinclair/prompt_workshop/index.md

 - All of the examples here are intended to be practical and usable.

 - Each section builds on the knowledge of the sections before.
 Start with _The Expert_, move onto _The Executive Assistant_ then _The Researcher_ and end with the _Advanced_ exercises.
+Finally, there is one example for using the Agent mode in Copilot for these exercises.

 Want to stay in touch?
 You can find me on LinkedIn [here](https://www.linkedin.com/in/neil-sinclair-64854555/){:target="_blank"}